chmouel/pipelines-as-code/docs/content/docs/guide/customparams.md

 ---
 title: Custom Parameters
-weight: 50
+weight: 40
 ---

-## Custom Parameters
+# Custom Parameters

-Using the `{{ param }}` syntax, Pipelines-as-Code lets you expand a variable or the payload body inside a template within your PipelineRun.
+Using the `{{ param }}` syntax, Pipelines-as-Code lets you expand variables or payload body content inside templates within your PipelineRun.

-By default, several variables are exposed according to the event.
-To view all the variables exposed by default, refer to the documentation on [Authoring PipelineRuns](../authoringprs#default-parameters).
+By default, several variables are exposed according to the event type.
+To view all the variables exposed by default, refer to the documentation on [Authoring PipelineRuns](../authoringprs#dynamic-variables).

-With the custom parameter, you can specify some custom values to be replaced inside the template.
+With custom parameters, you can specify additional values to be replaced inside the template.

 {{< hint warning >}}